-“Actually, I told Scott I would talk to him.
+“Actually, I told Scott I’d call him.
 I saw him when I dragged John to the pool.”

-“Oh, I’ll have him get on his phone, and I’ll keep Mr. Nosey Boy from listening.”
+“Oh, I’ll have him get on his phone.
+I’ll keep Mr. Nosey Boy from listening.”

 “I want to try to make up some with Scott.
 It’s not fair he’s dragged into all this.”

 “Well, good luck.
-I’m holding off in the advice department.”
+I’m holding off on the advice department.”

-I waited as I heard Scott being told to talk with me.”
+I wait as I heard Scott being told to talk with me.”

-“A lot,” I said.
+“A lot,” I say.
 “I’m sorry you’re involved in all that is going on.
 I tried to keep your name out of it.”

-“Really, well that might work for anyone who doesn’t know us.”
+“Really, well that might work for anyone who doesn’t know me.”

 “I don’t know you any more, Scott.”

-“So why are you talking about me then.”
+“So why were you talking about me then.”